isntall/PrivateTravis/containers/postgres/README.md

 ### Overview

-This Docker container provides a basic Postgres service for DrupalCI.
+This Docker container provides a basic Postgres service.

 ### Usage